 - Mentors are Bethel students hired to live and/or work alongside students in BUILD to encourage involvement in Bethel events, and support skill development, academic learning, and independence. - · Mentors do not provide personal care assistance. - We ask that parents/guardians contact the BUILD program (651-635-8799 build-program@bethel.edu) with any questions, concerns, and comments regarding their student's Bethel experience.
-Using the BUILD program contacts will allow us to communicate your message to the correct person/people to best follow-up with your question, concern, and/or information.
+Using the BUILD program contacts will allow BUILD staff to communicate messages to the correct person/people to best follow-up on questions, concerns, and/or information.
 Student mentors' contact information is not shared publicly.